 100g (earbuds and case)

-JLab has another ear hook true wireless in its lineup, this time with active noise cancelling (ANC).
+JLab has another ear hook true wireless in its lineup, this time with active noise canceling (ANC).
 The company calls the JLAB Epic Air Sport ANC the ultimate sports earbuds with ANC, but can it live up to that hype?

 We spent a week with the JLab Epic Air Sport ANC to see how it really holds up.